Deposits by Faster Payments, Direct Debit, BACS, CHAPS or standing order can be made, quoting the following details:

 Where will I see this new IBAN and BIC shown?

-Your new IBAN and BIC will appear on your bank statements from August 2017.
+Your new IBAN and BIC appear on your bank statements from August 2017.

 Do I need to do anything?

-No, the change will happen automatically.
+No, the change has happened automatically.
 All you need to do is ensure that anybody making an international payment into your account references your new IBAN and the Bank’s new BIC.
-If you are still unsure, please call us on 0800 4086 407*.